-The Fraser Range Project includes the granted Red Bull, Bindii, Big Bullocks and Similkameen tenements, prospective for magmatic nickel-sulphide deposits such as that at the Nova nickel-copper-cobalt operation.
-Carawine has a joint venture with Independence Group NL (IGONL), who currently hold a 51% interest in these tenements and can earn an additional 19% interest by spending \$5 million by 2021.
-As a dedicated nickel explorer with a long term commitment to the region, the Company considers IGO is well placed to carry the Project forward, providing the Company with significant exposure to exploration success in the Fraser Range.
+The Fraser Range Project includes 5 granted exploration licences in four areas: Red Bull, Bindii, Big Bullocks and Similkameen; and one exploration licence application Big Bang, in the Fraser Range region of Western Australia.
+The Project is considered prospective for magmatic nickel-sulphide deposits such as that at the Nova nickel-copper-cobalt operation.
+Carawine has a joint venture with Independence Group NL (IGO) for the five granted tenements (the Fraser Range Joint Venture).
+IGO currently hold a 51% interest and can earn an additional 19% interest in the tenements by spending \$5 million by the end of 2021.